Michael-Miro/NoTraffic_test_michael/README.md

 * The port number you specified in the script is not already in use by another application.
 * The sample data model and data files are located in the same directory as the script.
 * The database is not already created.

+Note : provided data base was altered using SQLines for PostgreSQL compatibility

 # **NoTraffic Server**